Updated 17/4/25

 • The casualty regains consciousness

-If the casualty recovers, monitor the ECG, pulse, BP, oxygen saturation and respiration, as it will provide early warning if they start to deteriorate again.
+If the casualty recovers, monitor the ECG, (using the Viatom) pulse, BP, oxygen saturation and respiration, as it will provide early warning if they start to deteriorate again.

 2).
 Practicalities: